 Money laundering involves moving money around to try and evade the government's ability to track the source of the funds.
 Money laundering may be used to hide money that was gained from illegal gambling.
 Money laundering is a class 3 felony in Colorado, and the penalties include 4 to 12 years in prison and fines of up to $750,000.

-Racketeering is a pattern of criminal activity generally committed by gangs or organized crime.
+Racketeering in Colorado is a pattern of criminal activity generally committed by gangs or organized crime.
 This includes gambling, loan-sharking, fencing stolen property, or drug distribution.
 Racketeering is a felony, with penalties including up to 24 years in prison and a fine of up to $1 million.

 Call us for help...